Time and Work Formula, Concepts, Tricks and Tips

 One Day’s Work1/Total time to complete the job

-What Are the Types of Time and Work Questions in Quantitative Aptitude?
+What are the Types of Time and Work Questions in Quantitative Aptitude?

 Types of Time and Work questions commonly asked are as follows: